akmn35/new.dist/README.md

 #> [1] 0.2873867
 ```

-`quigd` quantile function for the unit inverse Gaussian distribution
+`quigd` Quantile function for the Unit Inverse Gaussian distribution
-with mean(mu) and scale(lambda) parameters.
+with mean (mu) and scale (lambda) parameters.

 ``` r
 library(new.dist)